-- All distribution board doors shall be fitted with lockable handles and catches, consisting of either a pushbutton handle combination with spring loaded catch or a rotary handle and catch combination shall be installed.
+- All distribution board doors shall be fitted with lockable handles and catch, consisting of either a pushbutton handle combination with a spring-loaded catch or a rotary handle and catch combination shall be installed.

-- Square key operated catches may be fitted to main board in substations and lockable shafts.
+- Square key-operated catches may be fitted to the main board in substations and lockable shafts.